 FIX: As of now, developers are recommending using a different controller to connect the controller directly to your console with a USB cable.
 Make sure to disconnect any headsets/additional USB or Bluetooth devices.
 It has been fixed to remove this problem for some affected players.

-DICE is already aware of this rare issue that has a visual problem which can cause effects in the game to display as full-screen flashes of white light.
+DICE is already aware of this rare issue that has a visual problem that can cause effects in the game to display as full-screen flashes of white light.
 It can potentially trigger those with Photosensitive Conditions.

 FIX: Developers are working on it.
 Meanwhile, you should take notices from Epilepsy on the EA website.